Hazelbrook, New South Wales

 Hazelbrook is a town in New South Wales, Australia (Elevation: 675 metres).
 It is located 91 kilometres west of Sydney and 16 kilometres east of Katoomba in the Blue Mountains on the Great Western Highway.

 History and description

 The town was named after Hazelbrook House, built in the 1870s by Svonte Noles.
 The name Hazelbrook was adopted in 1894 when the Hazelbrook railway station was opened opposite the home.
 Hazelbrook House no longer exists but Selwood House is a heritage-listed building in the nearby vicinity and now houses a veterinary practice.
 Other attractions in the area include Terrace Falls, Victor Falls and Bedford Pool on the south side of the village.
 These southern waterfalls are connected to Lawson via the South Lawson Waterfall Circuit.
 Lyre Bird Glen, Oaklands Falls, Horseshoe Falls and Burgess Falls are on the north side.

-Hazelbrook's population grew from the end of World War I when the town saw the development of more than a 100 houses.

 1st Hazelbrook scout group was established in 1922 and was part of the lower blue mountains district and is now part of blue mountains district.

 1st Hazelbrook scout group is one of 5 scouts groups in the blue mountains.